Scenario-based Risk Evaluation: Introduction

 \subsubsection{(ii) Dependence adjustment}

 \begin{enumerate}[(a)] \item Risk factors in the portfolio are grouped into a range of broad regulatory risk classes (interest rate risk, equity risk, foreign exchange risk, commodity risk and credit spread risk).
 For the stress scenario (see (i)(b)), compute the ES of each risk class (according to (i)), and denote their sum by $\widetilde{\ES}_{C}(X)$.
-By {comonotonic-additivity} and {subadditivity} of ES (see Section \ref{sec:intro} for details), this calculation is equivalent to using a model where all classes of risk factors are comonotonic (``non-diversified"), and it represents the worst-case value of $\ES$ among all possible dependence structures (e.g.~\cite{EPRWB14}). \item Use the formula
+By {comonotonic-additivity} and {subadditivity} of ES (see Section \ref{sec:intro} for details), this calculation is equivalent to using a model where all classes of risk factors are comonotonic (``non-diversified"), and it represents the worst-case value of $\ES$ among all possible dependence structures (e.g.~\citet{EPRWB14}). \item Use the formula

 where $\lambda$ is a constant (right now, $\lambda$ is chosen as $0.5$).
 The quantity $\ES(X)$ is called the IMCC of the portfolio. \end{enumerate} Intuitively, the logic behind adjustment (i) is that risk assessment should be made based on stressed financial periods, and that behind adjustment (ii) is that the dependence structure between risk factors is difficult to specify and a worst-case value is combined with the original model to protect from overly optimistic diversification effects in the model specification.
-See \cite{EPRWB14,EWW15} for discussions on the aggregation of risk measures under dependence uncertainty\footnote{In addition to (i) and (ii), the IMCC value will finally be adjusted by using the maximum of its present calculation and a moving average calculation of 60 days times a constant (currently 1.5).}.
+In addition to (i) and (ii), the IMCC value will finally be adjusted by using the maximum of its present calculation and a moving average calculation of 60 days times a constant (currently 1.5).
+See \citet{EPRWB14,EWW15} for discussions on the aggregation of risk measures under dependence uncertainty.

-In summary, in the framework of Basel III \& IV (\cite{BASEL16}) for market risk, ES of the {same portfolio} is estimated under {different scenarios and models}: stress (stressed, non-stressed), and dependence (diversified, non-diversified), and these values are aggregated with mainly two operations (iteratively): {maximum} and {linear combination}.
-In Theorem \ref{th:th1-prime}, we show that these two operations indeed are the two most crucial operations which lead to a coherent risk measure in the sense of \cite{ADEH99} for scenario-based risk measures.
+In summary, in the FRTB, ES of the {same portfolio} is estimated under {different scenarios and models}: stress (stressed, non-stressed), and dependence (diversified, non-diversified).
+These values are aggregated with mainly two operations (iteratively): {maximum} and {linear combination}.
+In Theorem \ref{th:th1-prime}, we show that these two operations indeed are the two most crucial operations which lead to coherence in the sense of \citet{ADEH99} for scenario-based risk measures.
 Section \ref{sec:52} contains a detailed data analysis for the stress adjustment (i) outlined above.